MattZhao/cs186-projects/hw1/README.md

     INST:hw1$ jupyter notebook

 Then, on your local computer, you can point your web browser to http://localhost:55555, and you should see the Jupyter notebook dashboard.
+When prompted for your password, paste in the password from above.

 Click on `hw1.ipynb` to begin this assignment.